angular/angular/modules/angular2/docs/core/02_directives.md

 ## Directives

 The simplest kind of directive is a decorator.
-Directives are usefull for encapsulating behavior.
+Directives are useful for encapsulating behavior.

 * Multiple decorators can be placed on a single element.
 * Directives do not introduce new evaluation context.